-Portions of the alignment are underlain by karst terrain, an environmentally sensitive landscape characterized by the presence of sinkholes, caverns, irregular pinnacled bedrock surface, and springs.
+A significant portion of the Spread 8 alignment is underlain by karst terrain, an environmentally sensitive landscape characterized by the presence of sinkholes, caverns, irregular pinnacled bedrock surface, and springs.

 The nature of karst features to act as a conduit to the subterranean environment creates a distinct risk for groundwater contamination.
 Any known discharges (including, but not limited to, stormwater, sediment, pollutants, or hydrostatic testing water) to a karst feature should be reported to the MVP Karst Specialist(s) immediately.
-Contact information for the Karst Specialists assigned by MVP are listed in Appendix 4 of the SWPPP.
+Contact information for the Karst Specialists assigned by MVP to Spread 8 are listed in Appendix 4 of the SWPPP.

-a.
-Guidance for Construction in Karst Terrain
+A. Guidance for Construction in Karst Terrain